AworkofKC/cybersecurity-portfolio/README.md

 - Penetration Testing & Red Teaming Basics

 ## 📚 Coursework Progress

+Currently completing the **Google Cybersecurity Certificate** – *4 courses down ✅*
 - ✅ Course 1: Foundations of Cybersecurity - Complete
 - ✅ Course 2: Play It Safe – Manage Security Risks - Complete
 - ✅ Course 3: Connect and Protect: Networks and Network Security- Complete
-- 🔄 Course 4: Tools of the Trade: Linux and SQL...
+- ✅ Course 4: Tools of the Trade: Linux and SQL - Complete
+- 🔄 Course 5: Assets, Threats, and Vulnerabilities...
 - 🚧 More in progress...